-Free Mac Photo Editors for Beginners
+Best Free and Paid Mac Photo Editors for Beginners

 In case you’re not aware, the Photos app that comes with your Mac is a powerful photo editor.
 Although it’s best suited for editing photos you’ve taken using your iPhone, the app can also handle pictures taken using DSLR cameras.
 As a photo editor for Mac, the Photos app offers basic photo editing features such as crop, rotate, filters, and auto-enhance.
 But aside from its photo editing features, the app is also great for organizing and storing your photos.
 Add to that the fact that it syncs photos from your iPhone to your Mac, you can quickly check your pictures and apply basic editing without the hassle of downloading them manually to your Mac.

 - Automatically stores, tags, and sorts iPhone photos.

 - Built-in to macOS, and yes, it’s free.